longXE/next-contentful-starter/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/longxe/next-contentful-starter&utm_source=github&utm_medium=nextcontentful-cs&utm_campaign=devex)

 (If you click this button, it will create a new repo for you that looks exactly like this one, and sets that repo up immediately for deployment on Netlify)
+## Demo
+Open [https://sharp-bassi-2a77f3.netlify.app/](https://sharp-bassi-2a77f3.netlify.app/) with your browser to see the result.
 ## Getting Started

 First, run the development server: